Why are passkeys safer then passwords?

 - The public key is stored by the website or service you’re logging into.

-You never type or transmit your private key — your device uses it internally to sign a challenge during login.
+You never type or transmit your private key — your device uses it internally to sign a challenge during login meaning if you have the correct private key, you can access the service protected by the passkey.

 What Happens If You Replace Your Device?

-- Passkeys are device-bound, so if you lose or replace your device, you lose the private key.
+- Passkeys are typically device-bound, stored in hardware and non-exportable, so if you lose or replace your device, you lose the private key.

-- However, modern ecosystems (Apple, Google, Microsoft) offer cloud sync of passkeys:
+- However, modern ecosystems (Apple, Google, Microsoft) offer cloud sync of passkeys (not necessarily stored in hardware but always allowed to be synced).
+Then:

-- Your passkeys are encrypted and synced across your devices.
+- your passkeys are first encrypted (as a "sync" key) and synced across your devices,

-- You can log in from a new device as long as you’re signed into your account (e.g., iCloud, Google Account).
+- you can log in from a new device as long as you’re signed into your account (e.g., iCloud, Google Account) because that way the private (sync) key can be delivered to that other device.

 If you’re using non-synced passkeys (e.g., on a Linux device without cloud integration), you’ll need to re-register your passkey on the new device.